 Occupational Therapy: Requirements for Licensure

-- The application must be submitted on completed forms as supplied by the board.
+- The application must be submitted online through NM-PLUS.

 - Application fees in the form of a check or money order must be submitted in full with the application.
-Personal checks may delay processing of your application for up to ten (10) days.
+Personal checks may delay processing of your application for up to 10 days.